Brasstown, North Carolina: Education

 The John C. Campbell Folk School, dedicated to preserving and encouraging the folk arts of the Appalachian Mountains, is located in Brasstown.
 It was listed on the National Register of Historic Places in 1983.
 The land for the Folk School was donated by Fred O. Scroggs, who wanted to preserve the folk teachings of mountain culture.
+Today it is the largest and oldest folk school in the United States with more than 6,000 adult students and 100,000 visitors per year.

-Tri-County Race Track
+Healthcare

-The Tri-County Race Track is a 1/4-mile banked dirt oval race track located in Brasstown, it often hosts races Friday evenings.
+Brasstown is served by Erlanger Western Carolina Hospital, a 191-bed facility 2.5 mi west in nearby Peachtree.
+Founded in 1979, it is the only hospital in North Carolina west of Franklin and Bryson City.